Sibrina Collins: Early life and education

 Sibrina Collins was born in Detroit, Michigan.
-She took a chemistry class at Highland Park Community College while completing her associate’s degree, and was fascinated by the topic of stoichiometry, which led her to pursue being a chemist.
-Collins earned her Bachelor of Arts in Chemistry from Wayne State University in 1994 and a Ph.D. in Inorganic Chemistry from Ohio State University in 2000.
+She took a chemistry class at Highland Park Community College while completing her associate degree, and was fascinated by the topic of stoichiometry, which led her to pursue being a chemist.
+Collins earned her Bachelor of Arts in chemistry from Wayne State University in 1994 and a Ph.D. in Inorganic Chemistry from Ohio State University in 2000.
 Her graduate research was supervised by Bruce Bursten and focused on photochemistry and organometallic chemistry.
 After earning her Ph.D., Collins started work as a postdoctoral fellow in analytical chemistry with Isiah Warner at Louisiana State University.
 During that time, Collins considered multiple different career paths in chemistry.
 Although as an early student, she dreamed of teaching at an HBCU, over the years she had developed a passion for increasing diversity and inclusion in STEM and began devoting her efforts to that goal.